The Brookhaven landfill in Yaphank, shown last August, is 270...

 Gleeson said rail "remains the best option for Long Island’s long-term economic future."

-None of Reworld's four plants — in Westbury, Ronkonkoma, Smithtown and Babylon — is equipped to move ash by rail.
+None of Reworld's four plants — in Westbury, Ronkonkoma, Smithtown and Babylon — are equipped to move ash by rail.
 Brookhaven's 2021 study estimated it would cost the company $45.9 million to build a new rail-based incinerator, including the costs of purchasing rail cars and laying new tracks.

 Reworld spokeswoman Nicolle Robles declined to say whether the company is considering a rail-based plant.